How Can I Help Myself In Eliminating Work Related Physiological Pain?

 - Posture – Make sure you are sitting correctly with your back supported and have a non-cluttered workstation set-up.

-- Move – Get up from your work station for a short stretch or walk around to promote blood flow to fatigued muscles every 20-30 minutes.
+- Move – Get up from your work station for a short stretch or walk around to promote blood flow to fatigued muscles every 20 to 30 minutes.

 - Stretch – Include regular stretching into your work routine.
 Every 20 to 60 minutes, do three or four stretches for hands, shoulders, neck and trunk.
-Hold each stretch for approximately 30 seconds if you can but remember that some is better than none!
+Hold each stretch for approximately 30 seconds if you can, but remember, little is better than none!